12 Sep 5 Things I Discovered About Kettlebell Training (And How You Can Benefit)

 Kettlebells are not just another fitness fad or gimmick.

-They are one of the most efficient, proven, and powerful strengthening and conditioning tools available today.
+A kettlebell is one of the most efficient, proven, and powerful strengthening and conditioning tools we have available today.

-While they’re not new, they have become more mainstream in the fitness industry.
+While they aren’t anything new, they have become more mainstream in the fitness industry.

-To be honest, I had no idea how effective a single kettlebell could be for improving human performance until I discovered how to use it the right way.
+To be honest, I had no idea how effective a single kettlebell could be for improving training performance until I discovered how to use it – the right way.

-Because kettlebells are time tested and proven, they are here to stay and will only grow as more people discover the benefits.
+Because kettlebells are time-tested and proven, they’re here to stay and will only grow as more people discover the benefits.

 2-KETTLEBELLS ARE HIGHLY EFFECTIVE

-I’ve said to many people that no matter what your goals are with a fitness program, it can mostly be accomplished or enhanced by incorporating kettlebells.
+I’ve said to many people that no matter what your goals are with a fitness program, most things can be accomplished – or enhanced – by incorporating kettlebells.

-Within a month or so of beginning my kettlebell training, I began to experience noticeable strength and cardiovascular improvements, fat loss, lean muscle building, improved posture, increased flexibility, and enhanced back and shoulder strength.
+But, within one month or so of beginning my kettlebell training, I began to experience noticeable strength and cardiovascular improvements, fat loss, lean muscle building, improved posture, increased flexibility, and enhanced core and shoulder strength.

-And all this and more was accomplished in a third of the time I used to spend in the gym.
+All of this was accomplished in just a third of the time I used to spend in the gym.

-3-KETTLEBELLS PROVIDE A SOLUTION FOR THE ULTIMATE HOME EXERCISE PROGRAM
+3-KETTLEBELLS PROVIDE A SOLUTION FOR THE ULTIMATE HOME EXERCISE SET-UP

-I never really thought that you could accomplish so much benefit with so little.
+I never thought that you could accomplish so much with so little.

-I believed you had to go the gym and use all of the available basic equipment to get – and keep – in shape.
+I believed you had to go the gym and use all of the basic equipment to get strong and muscular.

 I didn’t think you could get in superior shape at home, especially using such minimal home exercise equipment.

-The essential kettlebell program I have been doing involves just 2 kettlebells, 2 different weights.
+The essential kettlebell program I had initially been using involved just 2 kettlebells and 2 different loads.

-With these, I have been able to eliminate hours of time at the gym and in travel to and from the gym.
+I was able to eliminate hours of time at the gym and also in travel to and from the gym.

 4-KETTLEBELL TRAINING MUST BE DONE THE RIGHT WAY